alt-ctrl-code/home/LOGGING.md

-Application configuration is a great way to bootstrap our application with log levels suitable to the deployment context it will be running in, but it is immutable and static, which restricts our ability to dial our logging up and down if we needed to during run time, which means we are tempted to set our log levels to verbosely (lower than ERROR) and risk performance degradation in production.
+Application configuration is a great way to bootstrap our application with log levels suitable to the deployment context it will be running in, but it is immutable and static, which restricts our ability to dial our logging up and down if we needed to during run time, which means we are tempted to set our log levels too verbosely (lower than ERROR) and risk performance degradation in production.
 To avoid this, it's good to be able to change a level at runtime.